-Until the end of the nineteenth century, historical materialism was a prime focus of the foremost Marxist theorists.
-In the last decades of the nineteenth century in connection with emergence of legal mass social-democratic parties the issues of historical materialism became less important in comparison with issues of political struggle and theory of revolutions.
+Until the end of the 19th century, historical materialism was a prime focus of the foremost Marxist theorists.
+In the last decades of the 19th century in connection with the emergence of legal mass social-democratic parties the issues of historical materialism became less important in comparison with issues of political struggle and theory of revolutions.
 Nevertheless, problems of historical materialism remained within the focus of prominent theorists of the second-generation Marxists - the sophisticated Second International (which was founded in 1889) thinkers (Blackledge 2006).
-In the 1890s, there were published a number of works including On Historical Materialism, by Franz Mehring (1893), To a Question of Monistic Understanding of History, by Georgiy Plekhanov (1895), and Essays on the Materialistic Conception of History, by of Antonio Labriola (1896).
-Nikolai Bukharin's Theory of Historical Materialism (1921) and the two-volume Die materialistische Geschichtsauffassung by Karl Kautsky (1927) came out much later (besides, Bukharin belonged to a younger generation of Marxists).
+In the 1890s, there were published a number of works including On Historical Materialism by Franz Mehring (1893), To a Question of Monistic Understanding of History by Georgiy Plekhanov (1895), and Essays on the Materialistic Conception of History by Antonio Labriola (1896).
+Nikolai Bukharin's Theory of Historical Materialism (1921) and the two-volume Die materialisticce Geschichtsauffassung by Karl Kautsky (1927) came out much later (besides, Bukharin belonged to a younger generation of Marxists).
 The task of these theorists was to present problems of historical materialism in a more or less systemic way, to clarify obscure and controversial points, to find solution to the problems that had not been resolved by Marx and Engels.
 In other words, these theorists' efforts were aimed at elaboration of historical materialism (Anderson 1976) but they failed at large, because, being custodians of Marxist 'orthodoxy' (Blackledge 2006) they failed to go beyond its restrictions which we spoke about earlier.

 The subsequent generation of Marxists (Otto Bauer, Vladimir Lenin, Leo Trotsky, Rudolf Hilferding, Rosa Luxemburg and others) was not much concerned with building historical materialism although they definitely contributed to it.
-It is especially worth mentioning the
+The issues of the nature of state, financial capital and imperialism, classes and nations are especially worth mentioning.
+The latter was especially urgent for Austrian Marxism and Russian social democracy.

-The main issues, that concerned this generation of Marxists, were associated with party problems and interpretation of historical materialism within new realities but especially with revolutionary theory including proletarian dictatorship, organization of armed insurrection and building a new society after revolution.
+The main issues that concerned this generation of Marxists were associated with party problems and interpretation of historical materialism within new realities but especially with revolutionary theory including proletarian dictatorship, organization of armed insurrection and building a new society after revolution.
 However, this is beyond our subject matter.